Pele says protests and building delays threaten World Cup

 The timing for the protests was not helping, he added.

-"People should have demonstrated when Brazil was chosen to organize the World Cup, and not now that the World Cup is very soon," the 73-year-old said.
+"People should have demonstrated when Brazil was chosen to organise the World Cup, and not now that the World Cup is very soon," the 73-year-old said.

 "No one was thinking that Brazil has three important events - the Confederations Cup, World Cup, and Olympics - to show off the country, to bring foreign exchange and tourism."